-Now, you can make this with pans you have right in your house.
-But we were at my mom’s house and I had to bake in an oven I’m not used to with supplies that weren’t mine in more humidity than I’m used than should be legal.
-So I cheated.
-I ordered the Wilton Wonder Mold Kit and doll pick
+Now, you can make this with cake pans you have right in your house.
+But we were at my mom’s house, and I had to bake in an oven I’m not used to with supplies that weren’t mine in more humidity than I’m used to.
+So I ordered the Wilton Wonder Mold Kit and a doll pick, which is basically half of a fashion doll that sits right on top of the cake.
+It turns out that the mold kit comes with a brunette doll pick, though, so I didn’t need to order one, but now I have a blonde and a brunette.

 I baked the cake on Friday for a Saturday party.
 Because this was my first attempt at this kind of cake, I stuck with box mixes.
 I used two Duncan Hines strawberry boxed cake mixes in the wonder mold.
 I doctored the mix and added 2 boxes of vanilla pudding (they don’t make strawberry, I guess), 2 small containers of strawberry yogurt and substituted milk for the water called for on the box instructions.
 These additions will take your box mix from good to delicious!